National Archaeological Museum, Florence: Egyptian Museum

-The Egyptian section of the collection is known as the Egyptian Museum, and is the second largest collection of Egyptian artifacts in Italy, after that of the Museo Egizio in Turin.
+The Egyptian section of the collection is known as the Egyptian Museum, and is the second largest collection of Egyptian artefacts in Italy, after that of the Museo Egizio in Turin.

 Foundation

 Florence's first collection of Egyptian antiquities was in the Medici collection, dating from the eighteenth century.
-In the nineteenth century, Leopold II, Grand Duke of Tuscany, began acquisition of the artifacts now housed at the Egyptian Museum.
+In the nineteenth century, Leopold II, Grand Duke of Tuscany, began acquisition of the artefacts now housed at the Egyptian Museum.
 Together with Charles X of France, he financed a scientific expedition to Egypt in 1828 to 1829.
 The expedition was directed by Jean-François Champollion, who deciphered the hieroglyphic script.
 Ippolito Rosellini, friend and student of Champollion, represented the Italian interests during the expedition.
 He went on to become the father of Italian Egyptology.
-Many artifacts were collected during the expedition, both from archeological diggings, and via purchases from local merchants.
+Many artefacts were collected during the expedition, both from archaeological diggings, and via purchases from local merchants.
 On their return, these were distributed evenly between the Louvre in Paris, and the new Egyptian Museum in Florence.

 Development

 The museum was officially opened in 1855.
 The first director was Ernesto Schiaparelli, from Piedmont.
 He later went on to become director of the larger Egyptian museum in Turin.

-By 1880 he had catalogued the collection and organized transportation of the antiquities to the Florentine Archaeological Museum.
+By 1880 he had catalogued the collection and organised transportation of the antiquities to the Florentine Archaeological Museum.
 Under Schiaparelli, the collection expanded with further excavations and purchases carried out in Egypt.
-Many of the artifacts were, however, later transferred to Turin.
+Many of the artefacts were, however, later transferred to Turin.

 The Florentine collection continued to grow after this time, with donations from private individuals and scientific institutions.
-In particular, the Papyrological Institute of Florence provided artifacts from its expeditions to Egypt between 1934 and 1939.
+In particular, the Papyrological Institute of Florence provided artefacts from its expeditions to Egypt between 1934 and 1939.
 These now provide one of the most substantial collections of Coptic art and documents in the world.

 The Egyptian Museum today

 The museum now has a permanent staff including two professional Egyptologists.
-It houses more than 14,000 artifacts, distributed in nine galleries and two warehouses.
-The artifacts displayed in the galleries have been substantially restored.
+It houses more than 14,000 artefacts, distributed in nine galleries and two warehouses.
+The artefacts displayed in the galleries have been substantially restored.
 The old classification system devised by Schiaparelli is being replaced by a new, chronological and partly topographical system.